speed2exe/tree-fmt/README.md

 ## Features
 - Colored output to distinguish between types and values
 - Indentation to show the structure of the value
-- Special foramtters for following types due to their complexity:
+- Special formatters for following types, do file a PR or FR if you think there are more types that can support special formatting:
   - `std.MultiArrayList`
   - `std.HashMapUnmanaged`